rishabhyadavm07/rishabhyadavm07/README.md

 # 👋 Heya!
 ## 🌺 Rishabh Yadav
-- 💟 Pationate and Enthusiastic about Information Security.
+- 💟 Passionate and Enthusiastic about Information Security.
 - 😌 Self Motivated
 - 👨‍💼 Good Listner
 - 🏔️ Likes to Travel and Trek ✈️